I have a 78 Grand Marquis. What is the correct tires size for this tank? The door specifies an LR78/15

 The only thing is the difference between 70 and 75R is not 20%, it's millimeters so that would be, oh crap i can't convert it offhand but 5mm of 70 is sure not 20%

 The difference between the 70 series and the 75 series is 5% of 235mms, which is 11.75 mm in the diameter of the tire.
 That makes a greater difference in the overall radius of the tire, which is what determines the reading of the speedometer.
 In terms of over all height, there is a difference of over an inch and that will affect the speedo for sure.

 Ok, got it.
 Call 11.75 1/2 inch...actually 1/2" is 12.7mm so double the radius, you have diameter, just a smidgen under an inch.
 Whew***

 If you have a 1978 Grand Marquis, That is NOT the panther platform which came out in 1979.
 You have the older style big car (nice riding boat) and you should have 225/75R-15 as original equipment. tires on it.
 A 235 70R-15 would be the same as a 225/75R-15 .
 MrBlueOval.

 Thank you, MrBlueOval.
 I am more than familiar with the Panther cars.
 I can get Toyota Corolla gas mileage out of one.
 Bertha is my first giant, and I was obviously given bum advice at the tire shop when I got the snow tires.
 I had a feeling I needed a 225/75 or 235/70, but wanted information not guesses and feelings.
 I am wondering how far I can go with fuel economy out of my 5,000 pound behemoth.

 According to Edmunds, 9 /19hghway

-Looking for a Used Grand Marquis in your area?CarGurus has 4,663 nationwide Grand Marquis listings and the tools to find you a great deal.
+Looking for a Used Grand Marquis in your area?CarGurus has 4,215 nationwide Grand Marquis listings starting at $2,450.

 Search Mercury Grand Marquis Questions